What are the 10 most popular National Parks in Canada?

-Jasper is the largest park in the Canadian Rockies and has entirely different vibe compared to Banff National Park.
+Jasper National Park is the largest park in the Canadian Rockies and has entirely different vibe compared to Banff National Park.
 It feels more remote and wild.
 Wildlife is more visible – at least in my experience.
-It includes over 1000 kilometers of rugged backcountry trails, the beautiful Maligne Lake and the world-renowned Columbia Icefields.
+It includes over 1000 kilometres of rugged backcountry trails, the beautiful Maligne Lake and the world-renowned Columbia Icefields.

 #3 in Popularity – Saguenay-St. Lawrence in Quebec

 The park features a fjord, more than fifteen species of marine mammals including approximately one thousand endangered beluga whales.
 Kayaking and whale watching are two of the most popular activities.

-#4 in Popularity – Pacific Rim National Park in British Columbia
+#4 in Popularity – Pacific Rim National Park Reserve in British Columbia

-Pacific Rim National Park includes the famous West Coast Trail, the fantastic 16 kilometre Long Beach near Tofino and the Broken Group Islands which are a mecca for kayakers.
+Pacific Rim National Park Reserve includes the famous West Coast Trail, the fantastic 16 kilometre Long Beach near Tofino and the Broken Group Islands which are a mecca for kayakers.
 Long Beach is the most accessible part of the park but the others areas have a wildness to them that I find bewitching.

 #5 in Popularity – Mount Revelstoke and Glacier in British Columbia

 You can’t help but visit Mount Revelstoke and Glacier National Parks if you drive the Trans-Canada Highway between Vancouver and Calgary.
 You get a taste of the scenery on the highway but the must do activity is a drive along the 26 kilometre Meadows in the Sky Parkway in Mount Revelstoke National Park.

 #6 in Popularity – Yoho National Park in British Columbia